Zenysis/Harmony-Wiki/Local-Development-‐-Step-by-step-instructions.md

 > From this point on, instructions assume you want to run the web serve and pipeline "natively" (that is, not dockerized) on your local machine.

 ### Install python dependencies

+> [!WARNING]
+> Success in this section very much depends on your familiarity with working with Python.
+Successful installation of the dependencies relies on various pre-requisites being in place, depending on the environment you're using. (e.g. xcode command line tools on mac etc.).
+Instructions for configuring your particular environment falls outside the scope of this document.

 ```
 python -m venv venv